 A high-ranking university

 National and international rankings reflect the UGR’s outstanding position among the top universities in Spain and the best in the world.
-The 2018 Shanghai Academic Ranking of World Universities (ARWU)—the most influential system of its kind on the globe—places the UGR as the third-highest ranked university in Spain after the University of Barcelona and Pompeu Fabra University, and 278th in the world.
+The 2019 Shanghai Academic Ranking of World Universities (ARWU)—the most influential system of its kind on the globe—places the UGR as the number 1 university in the south of Spain and as the fourth-highest ranked institution at the national level.

-In total, 34 subjects taught at the University feature in the 2018 ARWU.
+In the 2019 ARWU, 3 subjects taught at the UGR are among the global top 50 and 35 subjects in total feature in the ranking.
 Five of these UGR subjects feature among the world top 100.

 A wide range of programmes

 The UGR offers an extensive selection of high-quality academic programmes with a clear international vocation.
 In the academic year 2019-2020 the UGR will offer over 100 master’s degrees, including 9 international double degrees, 4 Erasmus Mundus programmes, 16 blended learning programmes, 5 bilingual programmes (Spanish-English) and 3 taught completely in English.
 The UGR also offers 28 internationally recognised doctoral programmes through its three interdisciplinary schools.

 The UGR is the most popular global destination among European exchange students (Erasmus+) and the European leader in figures of both incoming and outgoing Erasmus students.
 It is a welcoming cosmopolitan university: about 20% of the students enrolled on our master’s programmes are international.

 Moreover, we give students the opportunity to take part in an extensive range of international mobility programmes, thanks to the diverse exchange agreements we maintain with higher education institutions in over 80 countries.